teknobilly/practical-python/Billy_ClassNotes_Section_1.md

 - they can be joined with each other
 - **Warning** - Lists of different types are a bad idea

+### Lists vs Tuples
+In section 2.
+I review tuples and show how the two differ.

 # Section 1.6 - File Management - Nov 17 15:23:00
 ### Open a file
 ```python